-This shrub plant is great for hedges and shield for creating privacy in your yard.
-Since they originated from the mountains they too can withstand the harsh winter weather.
+This shrub plant is great for hedges and shields for creating privacy in your yard.
+Since they originated from the mountains, they can withstand the harsh winter weather.

 It's amazing how these desert plants withstand not only the heat and drought and but the bitter cold as well.
 Their silver pointy leaves make great front yard landscaping plants for a modern garden landscape.

 17. Sarcococca Confusa

-Grow this reliable ornamental shrub earning it the Royal Horticultural Society‘s Award of Garden Merit.
-This evergreen plant has glossy elliptical leaves with white honey-scented flowers blooming in the winter season.
+Grow this reliable ornamental shrub, so beautiful it earned the Royal Horticultural Society‘s Award of Garden Merit.
+This evergreen plant boasts glossy elliptical leaves with white honey-scented flowers blooming in the winter season.

 18. Skimmia Japonica

-Just like the Sarcococca Confusa, this plant is a Royal Horticultural Society garden merit awardee as well.
-And pretty well-deserved too when they are such weather-resistant plants.
+Just like the Sarcococca Confusa, this plant is a Royal Horticultural Society Garden Merit awardee as well.
+And pretty well-deserved too as these are such weather-resistant plants.

-When a plant has legendary stories behind it then it must be amazing.
-Daphne really is when they’re widely known for their scented flowers and poisonous berries.
+When a plant has legendary stories behind it, then it must be amazing.
+The Daphne plant is widely known for its scented flowers and poisonous berries.

 The juniper is a coniferous evergreen known to withstand the harsh winter weather.
-It's got an interesting foliage and color too which gives a landscape variety in form and color.
+It's got interesting foliage and color too, which gives a landscape variety in form and color.